The Ship (novel): Structure

-The novel is divided into twenty-six short chapters, and describes a very short period of time.
+The novel is divided into twenty-six short chapters, and describes a very short period of time - from 11.30 a.m. to nightfall on a single day.
 The narrative interweaves the stories of the men aboard, from the Paymaster Commander to the Captain to the gun crew that fires the shot that changed the course of history, with chapter headings that come from the Captain's official after-action report.

 Background

 The author dedicated the book "with the deepest respect to the officers and crew of HMS Penelope", and the action described is based on the Second Battle of Sirte.
 Forester had been invited to a mission aboard that vessel by the Admiralty earlier.
 Less than a year after the book was published, the Penelope was torpedoed by a German submarine and sank with more than half her crew.